BlackDeath12/Pico433MhzRFModule/README.md

 After receiving a signal from the RF module, the library translates the signal into binary code and returns if that code was expected.

 ## How to use the library:
+First, download the receiverLibrary.py file and import it into your code.

 ```python
 from machine import Pin